excln/BmsONE/docs/readme_en.txt

 Dragging and dropping sound files also works.

-2.3 Locating Sound Notes
+2.3 Locating and Editing Sound Notes

-First select a sound channel in which notes are located by clicking on the corresponding BGM lane.
+There are two modes, "Edit Mode" and "Write Mode".

+In order to locate sound notes, you first have to switch to "Write Mode" by clicking on the pencil icon in the tool bar.
+Next click on a BGM lane whose channel you want to edit.
+The selected channel is shown highlighted.
 Then Shift+Click on a (playing or BGM) lane to locate a new note which plays sound from beginning.
 You can locate a note which slices sound by just clicking on the lane.
 Right-clicking on an existing note will delete it.

-Waveforms drawn in a BGM lane stand for the sound played at the time.
+Notice that waveforms are drawn in a BGM lane, which stand for the sound played at that time.
 Colors of waveforms tell you the sound is played by key notes or BGM notes.

+In "Edit Mode", you can select multiple objects by dragging around them.
+This behavior can be modified by Ctrl, Alt and Shift keys.
+For example, Alt+dragging selects notes only in the current sound channel.
+You can also move notes horizontally by dragging on them, or change their length by Shift+dragging.

 2.4 Other Features